‘All You Have is A Country’ by Ha Jin explores patriotism and how it can be ingrained into someone’s personality.

 The new conditions that the ‘you’ of the poem finds in their new location, ‘warm sunlight, clean water, fresh air’ seem superfluous, with the recipient of the poem ‘not tak[ing] these as your rights’.
 It seems that ‘You’ want to move back to China, and are therefore not adjusting or accepting the conditions of this new country.
 Jin is critical of China, suggesting that elsewhere you can find ‘a happy mood’, something not achieved in China on ‘an ordinary day’.

 The anaphoric chime of ‘You dare not take’ suggests a lack of bravery or independence to the ‘you’ of the poem.
 Jin suggests that countries are like ‘watchdogs’, behaving either well or badly.
-Yet, the poet insinuates that ‘you’ do not have the personal strength to stand up to a ‘bad dog’, never being able to discipline a country for lack of individual vigour.
-Jin criticises those who follow countries blindly, even when they have no power to condone or reprimand the behaviour of that country.
+Yet, the poet insinuates that ‘you’ do not have the personal strength to stand up to a ‘bad dog’, never being able to discipline a country for lack of individual vigor.
+Jin criticizes those who follow countries blindly, even when they have no power to condone or reprimand the behavior of that country.

-The final stanza epitomises Jin’s anti-china rhetoric, presenting the country through ‘China’s Teeth’ to compound a sense of the evil and unsettling nature of the country.
-To China, the ‘you’ of the poem is ‘merely a grain of rice’, the minimisation through ‘grain’ and insignificance of ‘merely’ insinuating the unimportance of the individual when compared against a whole society.
-Yet, although insignificant, ‘You’ never stop ‘treating it as your god, your universe’, emphasising the blind idolisation which patriotism can lead to.
+The final stanza epitomizes Jin’s anti-china rhetoric, presenting the country through ‘China’s Teeth’ to compound a sense of the evil and unsettling nature of the country.
+To China, the ‘you’ of the poem is ‘merely a grain of rice’, the minimization through ‘grain’ and insignificance of ‘merely’ insinuating the unimportance of the individual when compared against a whole society.
+Yet, although insignificant, ‘You’ never stop ‘treating it as your god, your universe’, emphasizing the blind idolization which patriotism can lead to.
 Jin makes no attempt at disguising his critique of patriotism, suggesting that it is the marking of someone who lacks individuality, and will follow their country blindly, no matter their fate.